 The International Grid Control Cooperation (IGCC) is the implementation project chosen by ENTSO-E in February 2016 to become the future European Platform for the imbalance netting process (IN-Platform) as defined by the guideline on electricity balancing (EB GL Art.
 22)

 IGCC member TSOs are either operational members, also known as participating TSOs (i.e. those physically connected to the IGCC through communication lines that perform the imbalance netting process via the platform), or non-operational members (i.e. those actively taking part of the IGCC decision making but not yet performing the imbalance netting process).
-There are seventeen operational members and seven non-operational members.
-The operational members are the TSOs of Austria, Belgium, Czech Republic, Denmark, Italy, Germany, France, the Netherlands, Switzerland, Croatia, Slovenia, Poland, Hungary and Slovakia.
-Italy became operational on 27 January 2020 , Poland became operational on 18 February 2020, Hungary became operational on 10 March 2020 and Slovakia became operational on 13 May 2020, Spain became operational on 21 October 2020, Portugal became operational on 16 December 2020 and Greece on 22 June 2021 and Romania on 17 December 2021 (see press releases, below).
+There are twenty operational members and four non-operational members.
+The operational members are the TSOs of Austria, Belgium, Croatia, Czech Republic, Denmark, France, Germany, Greece, Hungary, Italy, the Netherlands, Poland, Portugal, Slovak Republic, Slovenia, Spain and Switzerland.
+Italy became operational on 27 January 2020 , Poland became operational on 18 February 2020, Hungary became operational on 10 March 2020, Slovak Republic became operational on 13 May 2020, Spain became operational on 21 October 2020, Portugal became operational on 16 December 2020 and Greece on 22 June 2021 and Romania on 17 December 2021 (see press releases, below).

 Basic principle of imbalance netting